-1I use this word "somatization" to engage the kinesthetic experience directly, in contrast to "visualization" which utilizes visual imagery to evoke a kinesthetic experience.
+1I use this word 'somatization' to engage the kinesthetic experience directly, in contrast to 'visualization' which utilizes visual imagery to evoke a kinesthetic experience.
 Through somatization the body cells are informing the brain as well as the brain informing the cells.
-I derived this word "somatization" from Thomas Hanna's use of the word "soma" to designate the experienced body in contrast to the objectified body.
+I derived this word 'somatization' from Thomas Hanna's use of the word 'soma' to designate the experienced body in contrast to the objectified body.
 When the body is experienced from within, the body and mind are not separated but are experienced as a whole.
-While Tom spoke of this during the 1960's, his first book utilizing the term "soma" was Bodies in Revolt which came out in 1970.
-Tom coined the term "somatics" in 1976 when he founded and named the Somatics Magazine - Journal of the Bodily Arts and Sciences.
-Somatics also names a field of study -- the study of the body through the personal experiential perspective.
-Body-Mind Centering is a small part of this burgeoning field.
+While Tom spoke of this during the 1960's, his first book utilizing the term 'soma' was Bodies in Revolt which came out in 1970.
+Tom coined the term 'somatics' in 1976 when he founded and named the Somatics Magazine - Journal of the Bodily Arts and Sciences.
+Somatics also names a field of study - the study of the body through the personal experiential perspective.
+Body-Mind Centering[®] is a small part of this burgeoning field.

-After many years of pursuing this path of inquiry with students, clients and colleagues, I founded The School for Body-Mind Centering in 1973 as a means to formalize and articulate the ongoing research, and as a vehicle for the continued exchange of information and discovery.
+and as a vehicle for the continued exchange of information and discovery.
 At the School, techniques, applications, and principles are discovered and used in many ways.
 Some people practice the techniques, and then out of their own experience the principles emerge.
 Others focus on the principles, and as they apply the principles in their lives, they develop the techniques.
 But the techniques and principles themselves are not the material - it is more the awareness and understanding of how and when to use them, or how to invent one's own.
 The important thing is for each person to learn how it is that they learn, to trust their own intuition, and to be open to the unique styles of others.

-In BMC we are the material, our bodies and minds the medium of our exploration.
+In BMC[TM], we are the material, our bodies and minds the medium of our exploration.
 The research is experiential as is the material.
 We are each the study, the student, the teacher.
-Out of this research, we are developing an empirical science -- observing, contrasting, corroborating, and recording our experiences of embodying all of the body systems and the stages of human development.
+Out of this research, we are developing an empirical science - observing, contrasting, corroborating, and recording our experiences of embodying all of the body systems and the stages of human development.

 For this science to have emerged, it has been essential to have many people involved in the exploration.
-Over the past thirty-nine years, several thousand people have participated in the study and development of BMC, some briefly and a few for over thirty years.
+Since 1973, several thousand people have participated in the study and development of BMC[TM], some briefly and some for over forty years.
 The large number of people who have studied at the School have given the work its breadth.
-The people who have consistently collaborated with me over the past ten to thirty-nine years have been essential in giving the work its depth.
+The people who have consistently collaborated with me have been essential in giving the work its depth.
 Their contribution to this body of work cannot be overemphasized.
 Together we have filtered through our differences toward a common experience which embraces all of our differences.
-The BMC principles are drawn from this collective experience.
+The BMC[TM] principles are drawn from this collective experience.
 The universal has emerged out of the specific just as the specific has emerged out of the universal.
 This is part of the nature of the work.
 As we go from cellular experience to that of the body systems, to personal relationships, to family, to society, and eventually to culture and world community, we are always looking at how these principles travel along a continuum.

-In BMC we use the maps of Western medicine and science -- anatomy, physiology, kinesiology, etc. -- but Body-Mind Centering is being influenced by the philosophies of the East as well.
+In BMC[TM] we use the maps of Western medicine and science - anatomy, physiology, kinesiology, etc. - but Body-Mind Centering[®] is being influenced by the philosophies of the East as well.
 It is a study coming out of this time of East and West merging, so we are working with the concepts of dualities blending, rather than sets of opposites conflicting.
 We are constantly looking at relationships and are always recognizing how opposite qualities modulate each other.